-▶ heedconsulting.com.au/mark-israel
+- heedconsulting.com.au/mark-israel - https://ahrecs.com/consultants/mark-israel/

-Professor Israel graduated from Cambridge with a law degree and postgraduate qualifications in sociology (DPhil, Oxford), criminology (MPhil, Cambridge) and education (GradCertTertEd, MEdStud, Flinders).
+Professor Israel graduated from Cambridge with a law degree and postgraduate qualifications in sociology (DPhil, Oxford), criminology (MPhil.
+Cambridge) and education (GradCertTertEd, MEdStud, Flinders).
 Between 1988 and 1992 he lectured in the United Kingdom.
 He moved to Flinders University in 1993 and became Associate Dean.
-Between 2010 and 2016, he was Winthrop Professor of Law and Criminology at the University of Western Australia, chairing the BA Board of Studies and becoming Deputy Chair of the UWA Academic Board.
-Between 1999 and 2014, Mark received several teaching awards and he became a Principal Fellow of the Higher Education Academy (PFHEA) in the United Kingdom and a Fellow of the Academy of Social Sciences in the UK (FACSS).
-He is an author of numerous books involving research ethics and integrity, governance, criminology and criminal justice.
+He was Winthrop Professor of Law and Criminology at the University of Western Australia, chairing the BA Board of Studies and becoming Deputy Chair of the UWA Academic Board; subsequently, he was Dean Learning and Teaching at Murdoch University.
+Between 1999 and 2014, Mark received several teaching awards and became a Principal Fellow of the Higher Education Academy (PFHEA) in the United Kingdom and a Fellow of the Australian College of Educators (FACE).
+He is also a Fellow of the Academy of Social Sciences in the UK (FAcSS).
+He is an author of numerous books and articles involving research ethics and integrity, higher education, sociology and criminology.

 The Award provided immediate leverage opportunities involving greater access to the V/C and Deans to share ideas.
 Support of the Dean, Exec.
 Dean and V/C allowed Professor Israel to pitch learning and teaching (L&T) ideas.
-New opportunities have involved gaining an ALTC Fellowship and Discipline Scholar role.
-Greater access to L&T conferences has introduced him to new people and ideas and assisted him to develop networks and advance his research opportunities and publications.
-He works strategically to link L&T responsibilities with his research around innovative teaching and L&T policy work.
+New opportunities involved gaining an ALTC Fellowship and Discipline Scholar role.
+Greater access to L&T conferences introduced him to new people and ideas and assisted him to develop networks and advance his research opportunities and publications and, later on, his consultancy work with universities and higher education institutions.